-The early warning of the neighbourhood notification will be undertaken by site staff by phone.
 The current contact list for neighbours is attached in Appendix B. The initial notification should be brief and contain only a description of the environmental threat together with instructions what to do.
 For example:

-- Due to a dust collector's failure in the bag shed, we are experiencing elevated dust emissions from the site.
-Please keep your doors and windows closed until further notice. - An accidental trade effluent discharge occurred from the site to a local creek.
-Please refrain from recreational use of the area until testing confirms that the water is safe. - Due to a diesel spillage onto a street from the site, a clean-up operation is being organised.
+- Due to a dust baghouse failure, we are experiencing elevated dust emissions from the site.
+Please keep your doors and windows closed until further notice. - Due to a diesel spillage onto a street from the site, a cleanup operation is being organised.
 Please be watchful for road closures in relation to this operation.

-A follow up information on the resolution of emergency situation would be timely conducted on the phone.
+A follow up information on the resolution of emergency situation would be timely conducted also on the phone.
+If required, further information would be disseminated by means of leaflets in a letterbox drop.

-4. Pollution Incident Emergency Response
+Pollution Incident Emergency Response